 News:

 • (2026) I am excited to announce our discovery of Andromeda XXXVI!
-Please find the article here
+Please find the article here and the press release issued by the IAA-CSIC.

 • (2025) I have started a postdoctoral position at the Institute of Astrophysics of Andalucía (IAA-CSIC), working on the European Space Agency’s ARRAKIHS mission.